Such, Such Were the Joys: Publication

 On sending a version of the essay to Warburg, in May 1947, Orwell stated that he had written the "long autobiographical sketch" partly as a "sort of pendant" to the publication in 1938 of Enemies of Promise, an autobiographical work by Cyril Connolly, and at Connolly's request.
 Connolly, who had been Orwell's companion at St Cyprian's and later at Eton, had written an account of St Cyprian's, which, though cynical, was fairly appreciative compared with Orwell's.
 In his letter to Warburg, Orwell wrote that he thought his essay was "really too libellous to print", adding that it should be printed "when the people most concerned are dead".
 The libel report for Secker & Warburg, compiled after Orwell's death, judged that well over thirty paragraphs were defamatory.
+David Farrer, partner of Orwell's publishers, considered it a "gross distortion of what took place".

 Both Sonia Orwell and Warburg wanted to publish Such, Such Were the Joys immediately after Orwell's death, but Orwell's literary executor Sir Richard Rees violently disagreed.
 He considered the work "grossly exaggerated, badly written, and likely to harm Orwell's reputation" and when Sonia insisted, he told her, "You’re completely nutty about St Cyprian's".
 Thereafter, Rees had no further involvement in publishing decisions.
 In 1952, within two years of Orwell's death, a version was published in the United States in the Partisan Review.
 In this version the school was referred to as "Crossgates" and the names of the headmaster and his wife altered to Mr and Mrs Simpson ("Sim" and his wife "Bingo").
 Following Mrs Wilkes' death in 1967, "Such, Such Were the Joys" was published in the UK, but with only the name of the school and the proprietors in original form – the real names of his fellow pupils were still disguised.
 In the Completed Works edition (2000), the original text including all names has been restored.

-Most biographers have to a greater or lesser extent concluded that "Such, Such Were the Joys" significantly misrepresents the school and exaggerates Orwell's suffering there.
-David Farrer, partner of Orwell's publishers, considered it a "gross distortion of what took place".